hey-api/openapi-ts/docs/openapi-ts/configuration.md

 ## Input

 Input is the first thing you must define.
-It can be a local path, remote URL, or a string content resolving to an OpenAPI specification.
+It can be a path, URL, or a string content resolving to an OpenAPI specification.
 Hey API supports all valid OpenAPI versions and file formats.

 ::: info
-We use [`@apidevtools/json-schema-ref-parser`](https://github.com/APIDevTools/json-schema-ref-parser) to resolve file locations.
+We use [`@hey-api/json-schema-ref-parser`](https://github.com/hey-api/json-schema-ref-parser) to resolve file locations.
 Please note that accessing a HTTPS URL on localhost has a known [workaround](https://github.com/hey-api/openapi-ts/issues/276).
 :::

 ## Output